Pakistan-IMF initial talks end in deadlock

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-However, both the sides have agreed to continue parleys for evolving a consensus in the next few weeks, which will pave the way for presenting $6 billion bailout package before the IMF’s Executive Board around January 15 to 25, 2019.
+However, both the sides have agreed to continue parleys for evolving consensus in next few week which will pave the way for presenting $6 billion bailout package before the IMF’s Executive Board around January 15 to 25, 2019.

-“We have covered 80 percent spadework in our parleys held with the IMF mission from November 7 to 20 and work is underway on the remaining 20 percent on which a mechanism was agreed for holding more round of talks in the weeks ahead,” one top official of the Finance Division told a select group of reporters on the conclusion of two weeks with the IMF mission led by Harald Finger here at the Q Block in the Federal Secretariat on Tuesday evening.
+“We have covered 80 percent spadework in our parleys held with the IMF mission from November 7 to 20 and work is underway on remaining 20 percent on which mechanism agreed for holding more round of talks in weeks ahead,” one top official of Finance Division told a select group of reporters on the conclusion of two weeks with the IMF mission led by Herald Finger here at Q Block in the Federal Secretariat on Tuesday evening.

 Sources said that Pakistani side refused to concede certain demands on jacking up tax revenues, tightening of monetary and fiscal policies and sharing full details of the China Pakistan Economic Corridor (CPEC).